-Sales of glycol in the Province amounted to 2,156,277 litres in 2014.
-Recovery of this product at 96 165 litres is low, amounting to just 9.9% of product.
-The recovery rate for this product is a concern across the country and the industry management organizations are considering a country-wide study to determine the cause.
+Sales of glycol in the Province amounted to 2,158,414 litres in 2015.
+Recovery of this product at 120,063 litres amounts to 12.4% of product.
+The recovery rate for this product is a concern across the country and the industry management organizations are investigating the reason for the low recovery rate.